 A Checkout Stability Use Case for High-Volume Magento Merchants

-The issue wasn’t the storefront design.
-The real challenge was that Magento’s checkout process was competing with too many backend tasks at once.
+The real challenge was that checkout activity was competing with too many backend workflows at the exact moment customers were trying to complete purchases.

 When Checkout Starts Competing With Backend Workflows